On The First Day Of Spring

 Betula utilis var. jacquemontii

-We got this shot of the sun shining on the bark a split second before that black cloud snuffed it out.
+We captured this image of the sun glowing on the bark a split second before that approaching black cloud snuffed it out.

 Camellia x williamsii ‘Saint Ewe’